 Having a great video is only part of the mix.
-Without a relevant distribution strategy the video will hide on some random page of a website and never been seen.
+Without a relevant distribution strategy, the video will hide on some random page of a website and never been seen.
 The investment in a video is too great to have it ignored.

 A good production company will be able to help your video reach your target audience and be shared.
 They will be able to outline an array of ways to share your video and engage with your audience.

-So next time you are getting a quote for a video ask yourself if the organisation you are talking to will be able to truly deliver what you need at the end of the project.
+So next time you are getting a quote for a video ask yourself if the organization you are talking to will be able to truly deliver what you need at the end of the project.